sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 TODO coalesce_var() => ??
 TODO /isset\( (.*?) \) \? \1/ -> ??
 TODO ([a-zA-Z0-9_-]+)\s*=\s*(\1)\b\s*\|\| -> ||=
+TODO use :where() css instead of the avalange of entries.

 TODO add grid display to importer options...